-The liver performs a lot of important and vital functions, and the health of the liver is essential to the physical wellbeing of our dogs.
+The liver performs a lot of important and vital functions, and the health of a dog depends a lot on the health of the liver.

 There are a lot of causes of liver problems and the eventual liver failure in dogs.
 Some such causes can be avoided if we take enough precautions.
 It is therefore important to learn about and be mindful of the causes.

 It is equally important to learn about the signs and symptoms of canine liver failure.